Frequently asked questions

 My costs reflect my experience and the investment I’ve made in keeping my skills and knowledge up to date.
 But, when you hire me, I guarantee that your copy will be in good hands.

-I’ll look at your project with a fresh perspective.
+I’ll look at your project with a fresh pair of eyes.
 My clients often tell me that I’ve found a selling point or angle that they’d never considered before.

 If you have to cancel midway through a project, I would charge 50% of the original fee (minimum).
 That’s because I’ve already committed work and time to the project.